Matheshv98/Kaalen-v1.0/README.md

 Download the `.zip` file in the release and extract the files.
 Double click on the `.exe` file and you are good to go.
 Please note that the first time run takes a few seconds for the application to open.

 ---
+### ✏️ Author's Note

+This python project was developed duing my PhD work in AG Horch, FU Berlin, funded by the DFG UniSysCat grant (EXC 2008 – 390540038).
+It began as a custom Matplotlib-based interactive plotting tool and was later transformed into a PyQt-based application with the assistance of AI tools.
+It was a personal application to simplify my own data analysis, and now it is available for other users.

+---

 ### 🤝 Contributing